Scotch Plains, New Jersey Revolutionary War Sites

 Church Website

-In addition to Caeser, there are 26 other Revolutionary War soldiers buried in this cemetery.
-Here are there names, along with the year they died.
-[10]
+A boulder monument near the front of this cemetery pays tribute to twenty-seven Revolutionary War soldiers and patriots buried in this cemetery.
+Here are their names, along with the year they died.
+[15]

 Noah Clark 1801